Fresh corn in the dead of winter is a refreshing treat.

 There is no comparison when putting it up against store bought.
 The best way to store your summer corn is by canning it.
 The fresh taste and the many uses for its byproducts outweigh the work of putting it up.

-Canning your own corn is not only easier on your taste buds but your wallet too!
+If you can corn, it is not only easier on your taste buds but your wallet too!

-1. Shuck the fresh picked corn
+1. Shuck the Fresh Picked Corn

 Your corn is ready for picking once the ears are fully formed on the plant.
 You gather them in a big basket or tub and gather around on the back porch.